isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Problems:

-* The sets of rules have not been thoroughly checked for completeness, consistency, or enforceability.
+* The sets of rules have not been completely checked for completeness, consistency, or enforceability.
 * Triple question marks (???) mark known missing information
 * Update reference sections; many pre-C++11 sources are too old.
 * For a more-or-less up-to-date to-do list see: [To-do: Unclassified proto-rules](#S-unclassified)